enderversing/itp-blog/year/2025/spring/energy/weeks/week4.md

 ![Feather M0 blink then fade](https://enderversing.github.io/itp-blog/assets/img/energy/week4/1.gif)

-I have to double click the reset button twice to turn on the board while it is plugged into my laptop.
+I have to click the reset button twice to turn on the board while it is plugged into my laptop.
 ![Feather M0 blinking](https://enderversing.github.io/itp-blog/assets/img/energy/week4/2.gif)

 I decided to try the Arduino Nano 33 IoT instead.
 Predictably, the board powered on without issue.